nikhil2213129/Curriculum-Vitae-webtech/README.md

 * Edit the content within the HTML files (`about.html`, `contact.html`, etc.) to personalize it with your information.
 * Modify the CSS styles in the `style.css` file to create a unique design that reflects your personality.
 * Play around with the JavaScript files (`script.js` or similar) to add your own interactive features.
 Remember to link them properly in the HTML.

+**Deployment:**

+* Once you're happy with your online CV, you can upload it to a web hosting platform to share it with the world!
+The specific steps will depend on the platform you choose.

+**Make it Even Better!
+(Optional):**

+* Integrate links to your social media profiles.
+* Allow visitors to download a PDF version of your CV for offline reference.
+* Add more interactive elements using JavaScript for an even more engaging experience.

+**Remember:**

+* Replace any placeholder content with your awesome details.
+* Experiment and customize the code to make this online CV truly yours!